maplibre/maplibre-plugins-android/plugin-markerview/README.md

 <!-- [More documentation about the plugin can be found here](https://www.mapbox.com/android-docs/plugins/overview/markerview/). -->

 Please be aware that Android views are the less performant and less customizable option for adding icons to a map.
 The MapLibre Maps SDK's SymbolLayer is the recommended way to add icons.
-View [the MapLibre Annotation Plugin for Android](https://www.mapbox.com/android-docs/plugins/overview/annotation) for more information about using a SymbolLayer.

 To use the MarkerView plugin, you include its dependency in your `build.gradle` file.